ADVERTISEMENTS

 3. Baobab LIMS

-Baobab LIMS is web-based, community-driven, completely customizable, and user-friendly.
-It was built by African and European researchers for the purpose of managing biospecimens.
+Baobab LIMS is a web-based, community-driven, completely customizable, and user-friendly system that was built by African and European researchers for the purpose of managing biospecimens.

 Like Senaite, its code is written in Python with its code based on Plone CMS.
 It has comprehensive documentation and a community always ready to help users find their way around it.